olivmath/nftion/README.md

 - [x] Write, Test off-chain post NFT.
 - [ ] Write, Test, Deploy Matcher contract on Ropsten.
 - [ ] Plug off-chain in on-chain App.
-- [ ] Deploy App with Docker-Compose
+- [ ] Deploy App with Docker-Compose.

 _next steps_

-- [ ] Enable multiple auctions
+- [ ] Enable multiple auctions.
-- [ ] Deploy App with Kubernetes for more scalability
+- [ ] Deploy App with Kubernetes for more scalability.
-- [ ] Change to Actors Models for more scalability
+- [ ] Change to Actors Models for more scalability.